contentful/widget-sdk/docs/guides/ab-testing.md

 <span id="targeting-attributes"></span>
 Custom attributes that can be used in targeting users:
 - `currentOrgId` : current org in the app the user is in the context of
+- `currentSpaceId` : id of the current space if the user is in the context of a space
 - `currentOrgSubscriptionStatus` : one of free, paid, free_paid, trial
 - `currentOrgPlanIsEnterprise` : true if the current org is on an enterprise plan
 - `currentOrgHasSpace` : true if the current org has a space